Trekkers at EBC

 Travel Insurance

 The Everest Base Camp Trek is arduous as it entails the risk of high-altitude trekking, sudden climate change, and potential altitude sickness.
-To ensure your safety, you must provide your comprehensive travel insurance policy certificate details before commencing the trek.
+To ensure your safety, you must provide details of your comprehensive travel insurance policy certificate before commencing the trek.
 Moreover, your travel policy must cover medical and emergency repatriation, helicopter rescue, and evacuation expenses up to 6000m for trekking members.

 Related Article: Nepal Trekking Insurance